 We stayed at the Musicland Kampground which is in the heart of the city.
 It is a nice, quiet, hilly campground with clean sites and good utilities.
 The roads and sites are a little small for “Big Rigs” but we had no problems.
 The staff was extremely friendly.
 You can buy discounted tickets to all the shows in Branson at the campground office.
 The staff was very helpful explaining the various shows and offered recommendations.
 We saw a few shows including “Hits of the 60’s” which brought back many memories.
 We ate some good food and had a good time.

 We quickly left New Orleans and headed north to Missouri.
 We made an overnight stop just south of Memphis then another stop in the Ozarks of Missouri.
-Then it was on to the storage facility where we backed the coach in; plugged it in; locked the bay door and jumped in the car and headed to NY.
+Then it was on to the storage facility where we backed the coach in; plugged it in; locked the bay door and jumped in the car and headed east.
 We drove all day and didn’t stop until we reached the Indiana/Ohio border at 9:30 PM.
 We got a room and were up and on the road again by 6:30 AM.
 We made it home by 5:30 PM, the night before Mother’s Day!
-We didn’t tell anyone we were coming home so our sons were very surprised to see us.
-We spent a few weeks home and Dee got to spend Mother’s Day with her favorite men.
+We didn’t tell anyone we were coming home so our children were very surprised to see us.
+We spent a few weeks home and Dee got to spend Mother’s Day with her family.

 We recently spent some time in New Orleans.
 It is an interesting city.
 While the French Quarter is bustling with crowds and tourists the rest of the city seems fairly quiet.